FlinnBurgess/seprcph/README.md

 seprcph
 =======

 Trains across Europe - a riveting Python 2 game.
+Reviewers have had the following to say about the game:

+> The map is better than anything from a CoD map pack.

+> Trains have never been this interesting!

+> I locked myself away for days on end to play this game.

+> This made me sell my Xbox.

 Contents
 ==========